microsoft/NeuralNetworkAnalysis/README.md

 Then follow standard Caffe instructions and train your model to produce a `.caffemodel` file.
 NB: Make sure that your Caffe model encoding is with protocol buffers.

-Step 2: Convert your model to a format we like.
+Step 2: Convert your model to a format we like
 -----------------------------------------------
 Run the utility in `protobuf/` according to the README there on your caffe model file to produce a binary file that our tool can process.
 Let's call the new file